tuxiem/AspNetCore-keycloak/README.md

 10. Add to access token must be on

 ![Keycloak Client Scope](/images/Keycloak_2.png)

+## Login/Logout
+I needed a silent authorization, there is no login or logout function built in.
+You can probably find other examples on github, where they do this.

 ## Docker
 In the repo, there is a dockerfile that can be used to build an image.